rakeoe/rakeoe/README.md

 As mentioned above all those projects beneath `src/` have to contain a `prj.rake` file.

 The source directory setting can be changed via Rakefile.<br/>

-## Installation

-Add this line to your application's Gemfile:

-    gem 'rakeoe'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install rakeoe

-## Usage

-TODO: Write usage instructions here

 ## Contributing